mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 ![integration-into-master-diagram](FIXME)

-Using an integration branch has other advantages as well.
-Because the code in a feature branch (off an integration branch) won't be released until the complete integration branch gets tested and merged, it's not as critical that the code be fully tested before it gets merged.
-If you want, you can merge the feature branch as soon as it's been code reviewed — you can always test the code after it's been merged and the sooner it's merged the sooner you'll catch conflicts with other feature branches.
+__Pro Tip:__ As soon as you're done the code review on a feature branch, go ahead and merge it into the integration branch.
+Any sort of manual/acceptance testing can be done later off of the integration branch†††††††.
+The idea is to reduce the chance of merge conflicts by reducing the amount of time feature branches stay unmerged.

-A word of caution: with feature branches it's important to merge from `master` into the branch on a regular basis.
-With integraiton branches it's even more critical to merge on a regular basis because the probability of conflicts goes up as the integration branch gets bigger and bigger over time.
+__Warning:__ with feature branches it's important to merge from `master` into the branch on a regular basis.
+With integraiton branches it's doubly important to merge on a regular basis because the probability of conflicts goes up as the integration branch diff gets bigger and bigger over time.

 Some advantages of an integration branch: